FarronF/limerick-council-meetings/meetings/2018/07/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 15th June 2018.md

 facilitate further detailed design studies and assessments in relation to the development of

-appropriate flood mitigation and defences.---
+appropriate flood mitigation and defences.
+---
 3

 The Members welcomed the Flood Risk Management Plans, which included Newcastle West